 St Alban, Holborn was originally designed by William Butterfield, 1856-62.
-Catastrophically damaged in 1941 and rebuilt except for west tower by Giles Gilbert Scott in 1959-61.
+It was catastrophically damaged in 1941 and rebuilt except for west tower by Giles Gilbert Scott in 1959-61.

 Butterfield’s original church was burnt out in the Blitz.
 Although it was in a good enough state to have a memorial Mass enacted in the church’s notoriously High Church manner in its shell, it was not considered sustainable to support a new roof after the serious fire damage to its structure.
 All but the west tower – almost like a jolly High Victorian Gothic version of a European early medieval westwerk – and the east wall was to be demolished and replaced by Giles Gilbert Scott.